What is AFEQT?

 ADVANCE Reports:

-From AFEQT data, the ADVANCE team conducts analyses and periodically compiles these into reports intended to guide discussions by administration and others on campus.
+From AFEQT data, the ADVANCE team has conducted analyses and compiled reports intended to guide discussions by administration and others on campus.
 These reports are always conducted campus-wide or with a focus on STEM faculty (per NSFs original program focus).
 The following two reports related to retention can be viewed at this time:

 Ongoing Data Stewardship: